ThKrypt/QualCoder/13-Other-information.md

 #  About the author

-Hello, my name is Colin Curtain and I am a pharmacist and lecturer from Australia.
-I have many interests including clinical pharmacy, computer programming, research, statistics and clinical decision support.
-I completed a PhD evaluating computerised clinical decision support in 2014.
+Hello, I have many interests including computer programming and research.
+I completed a PhD in 2014.
 When doing my PhD I used R as the statistics program of choice.
 This is where my interest in qualitative data analysis and the use of RQDA came from, which ultimately led to this project.

 Originally when doing my PhD I analysed qualitative survey data via a thematic approach using RQDA.
 I then thought this could be reproduced in Python, so I wrote an earlier version called PyQDA which worked OK at the time.